AY2425S2-CS2103T-T12-1/tp/docs/UserGuide.md

 **:information_source: Notes about common fields**<br>

-- NAME-related and TAG fields are case-sensitive, and must contain only alphanumeric characters, spaces, slashes, and dashes.
+- NAME-related and TAG fields are case-sensitive, and must contain only alphanumeric characters, spaces, apostrophes, slashes, and dashes.
 This includes the `n/`, `g/`, and `t/` fields.<br>
-  e.g. `Jensen-Huang s/o Michael` and `jensen-huang s/o michael` are valid names and tags.
+  e.g. `Jensen-Huang s/o Michael O'Neil` and `jensen-huang s/o michael o'neil` are valid and distinct names and tags.

 - NAME-related fields must be unique within the same category.<br>
   e.g. If you add a person with the name `Jensen Huang`, you cannot add another person with the same name.
 Same goes for groups.